kamxhmartin/getzinetoknowyou/materials/guidetorunningGTKY.md

 (5 minutes)
 ### What is a Zine?
 - A zine is self-published magazine
-- Can be handwritten, printed, pubslished online or anything
+- Can be handwritten, printed, published online or anything
 - Can be written on any topic no matter what you may be interested in
 ### What is the Myers-Briggs Personality Test?
 - Personality inventory
 - Theory is that there are 16 Personality types
-- By knowning your personality type, you can better understand how you interact with people
+- By knowing your personality type, you can better understand how you interact with people

 ## Get working!
 (1-2 hours)